UW-PSI/SalishSeaModel-analysis/docs/creating_graphics_movies.md

 2. Create [SSM_config_whidbey](https://github.com/RachaelDMueller/SalishSeaModel-analysis/blob/main/etc/SSM_config_whidbey.ipynb) file with file paths and tag names for this set of model runs.

 # Tables <a name="tables"></a>
+## Nutrient loading by scenario based on model input files <a name="nutrientLoadingFromInputFile"></a>
+I developed code to create a table of the total nitrogen loading for each scenario based on getting the values directly from input files.
+Thanks again to Ben Roberts for his help in understanding the file formats and providing better code than what I had cooked up in my first attempt at creating a solution!
+I haven't yet developed the method into a script and relied on my [Table1_NutrientLoadings.ipynb](https://github.com/RachaelDMueller/SalishSeaModel-analysis/blob/main/notebooks/reports/Table1_NutrientLoadings.ipynb) notebook for creating the tables.

+## Regional information <a name="regionalInformation"></a>
+Questions were raised about the area, volume, depth, nitrogen sources, etc. for the different regions explored in this project, and I helped answer these questions with [Table2_RegionInformation.ipynb](https://github.com/RachaelDMueller/SalishSeaModel-analysis/blob/main/notebooks/reports/Table2_RegionInformation.ipynb) and the table it produces.

 ## Create table of noncompliant (days, volume, and percent volume) <a name="noncompliantTable"></a>
 The code for non-compliance uses a threshold value that can be passed in.
 The default values for the `scenario - reference` difference is -0.25 mg/L, which is equivalent to the Department of Ecology (DOE) `rounding method` based on a -0.2 mg/L threshold.
 See pp. 49 and 50 of Appendix F of [Optimization Report Appendix](https://www.ezview.wa.gov/Portals/_1962/Documents/PSNSRP/Appendices%20A-G%20for%20Tech%20Memo.pdf) for more details.
 1. Run [process_netcdf.py](https://github.com/RachaelDMueller/SalishSeaModel-analysis/blob/main/bash_scripts/process_netcdf.sh) to generate minimum dissolved oxygen in water column and bottom level.
 Select: